in

 Looks-wise, you won’t be missing out.
 Just like any other material, though, it does have its pros and cons.
 While laminate countertops are very cost-effective, easy to maintain, and easy to DIY, their few caveats include low heat resistance (although it shouldn’t be a problem in bathrooms), short lifespan, and repair.

-Once the color fades or the surface cracks, it’s difficult to repair it, whereas stones can be ground down and re-polished to fix cracks or dents.
+It’s difficult to repair once the color fades or the surface cracks, whereas stones can be ground down and re-polished to fix cracks or dents.
 It is around $10 to $40 per square foot, so if you’re a bit tight, this is the perfect option for you.

 The use of wood look tiles on the floors and walls also helps make the black color stand out.
 This is a great choice for those who love contemporary designs.

-The horizontal wood cladding used on the walls and the black granite and black laminated vanity complement each other well and help each feature stand-out.
+The horizontal wood material used on the walls and the black granite and matching laminated vanity complement each other well and help each feature stand out.

 For the countertop, black galaxy granite was used, to which a floating stainless steel open shelf is connected, to complete an elegant contemporary look.
 An elegant natural stone tub makes an exciting focal point with its oversized design and accent wall backdrop.